 Otomycosis is fungal infection of the external auditory canal.

-The incidence of otomycosis is not known but it is more common in hot climates and in those who indulge in aquatic sports.
+The incidence of otomycosis is not known but it is more common in hot climates and in those who partake in aquatic sports.
 About 1 in 8 of otitis external infections is fungal in origin.
 90% of fungal infections involve Aspergillus spp. and the rest Candida spp.
 The prevalence rate has been quoted as 10% of patients presenting with signs and symptoms of otitis externa.
 The fraction of otitis externa that is otomycosis may be higher in hot climates and much of the literature originates from tropical and subtropical countries.
 An American study found that the incidence peaked during the summer months.

 Factors that predispose to otitis externa include absence of cerumen, high humidity, increased temperature and local trauma - usually from use of cotton swabs or hearing aids.
 Cerumen has a pH of 4 to 5 and so suppresses both bacterial and fungal growth.
-Aquatic sports, including swimming and surfing, are particularly associated because repeated exposure to water results in removal of cerumen and drying of the external auditory canal.
+Aquatic sports - including swimming and surfing - are particularly associated because repeated exposure to water results in removal of cerumen and drying of the external auditory canal.
 There may be a history of previous invasive procedures on the ear.
 Eczema is another predisposing factor.

-The typical presentation is with inflammation, pruritus, scaling and severe discomfort.
+The typical presentation of otomycosis is with inflammation, pruritus, scaling and severe discomfort.
 The mycosis results in superficial epithelial exfoliation, masses of debris containing hyphae and suppuration.
 Pruritus is more marked than with other forms of ear infections and discharge is often a marked feature.